cloned2k16/FlatEarth/README.md

 it only changes perspective , while no so much either ..
 the actual tricky part reside in keep your camera pointing at the target ..
 while not necesarily either to pointi exactly,
-just fully visible target apear in the image ..
+just keep fully visible target to apear in the image ..
 ![](Gib64km.jpg)